VRConservation/geosp/z_appendices/dynamic.md

 end_date2 = "2024-01-01"
 ```

-Then create Sentinel and Dynamic World composites
+And then create Sentinel and Dynamic World composites.

 ```python
 # Create a Sentinel-2 image composite